Diabetes-friendly Party Planning

 2. Use this portion size cheat sheet to help estimate the grams of carbohydrate.

 Potluck dishes are usually prepared in bulk, and serving utensils can vary in size.
 Having a good mental image of what ⅓, ½, or 1 cup of starches looks like will be a huge help when you are estimated carbohydrates for your meal.
+This resource is from our book, Nourished: 10 Ingredients to Happy, Healthy Eating.

 3. Serve yourself what you really want to eat first.